 – 16 drops Gentian Violet solution

-I also like it because it’s comprised of just three safe ingredients.
-Gentian Violet is an anti-fungal and is used for babies with thrush (fungal infection in the mouth) so is pretty safe!
+I also like it because it’s made of just three safe ingredients.
+Gentian Violet is an anti-fungal and is used for human babies with thrush (fungal infection in the mouth) so is pretty safe!
 Boric acid and alcohol help keep things dry.

 You can also try boric acid and vinegar, or even a 50/50 water/vinegar solution.
 The acidic pH in the ear from vinegar should help with minor ear infections.